 What is the outlook (prognosis)?

 If treated, the outlook is good.
 The pus can usually be drained and the tooth can be saved if it is not badly broken down.
 If left untreated, the abscess may burst on to the skin of the face, or into the mouth.
 This may leave a channel (a sinus tract) between a persistent focus of infection and the skin or mouth, which can discharge pus from time to time.
 Other complications are uncommon.
 However, they can be serious, even fatal in rare situations.
 They include:

 - Osteomyelitis - an infection of the nearby bone.

 - Sinusitis - spread of infection to the nearby sinus in the face bone.

-- A dental cyst (fluid-filled cavity) which may develop.
+- A dental fluid-filled cavity (cyst) which may develop.

-- Cavernous sinus thrombosis - an infection and clotting of a blood vessel in the brain.
-This is very serious.
+- Cavernous sinus thrombosis - this is an infection and clotting of a blood vessel in the brain.
+It is very serious.

 - A serious, potentially life-threatening infection of the floor of the mouth.
 This could spread to the face, brain or neck (symptoms of serious infection are listed below).